top of page

 Mikki was born and raised in Denver, Colorado and then followed a desire to explore more of the country starting with her education at James Madison University in Virginia, where she earned her BBA.
 Summers spent working in Vail and Aspen, and semester in London, furthered her love of exploring new places and eventually led her to a position in the Meeting Planning and Hotel industries, a job that took her to amazing locations all over the world where she got to experience stunning sights and unique new cultures.

-Eventually her journeys led her to Austin, TX where she met her husband.
+Eventually her journeys led her to Austin, TX where she met Dave.

 After 15+ year working in the Meeting Planning and Hotel industries, Mikki put her logistics and coordination skills to good use joining her husband, Dave Scott, in the founding of Earth Native Wilderness School.

 Mikki’s role at Earth Native includes marketing, website design and updating, social media, program creation, financials, and keeping her husband on track (i.e. the glue that holds everything together).
-Mikki lives in Cedar Creek, TX with her husband, Dave, their two wonderful kids, Lauren & Connor and their pup, Bailey.
+Mikki lives in Cedar Creek, TX with her husband, Dave, their two wonderful kids, Lauren & Connor and their pups, Bailey & Hugo.

 IMG_7610.jpeg